dkallen78/Mathemagicus-Version-3.0/README.md

 ### Update

 It's Sunday so I didn't work too hard today.
 I learned the basics of using fetch to get my JSON files.
 I'm not sure if i'm going to keep using that or XMLHTTPRequest...
 I got some good advice on how to use my IDE (Atom) to run a local server for easier testing of my program and how it gets files.
 I also started changing some things so that I had Chrome and Firefox support.
 It turns out Chrome doesn't like .ontransitionend.
 Who knew?
+I also started putting in support for other languages by making all of my text in a JSON file that gets loaded at the beginning of the game.
+I'm not going to play a lot more with that until I get a good idea of what the text in the rest of the game will be.

 ## 2019.08.24